sgodwincs/uriparse-rs/README.md

 ## Normalization

-As of this moment, this crate does not provide any means to perform normalization.
-This includes percent encoding normalization, path segment normalization (i.e `'.'` and `".."` are not handled), and any scheme/protocol-based normalization.
+This crate, by default, does not perform any normalization.
+However, the user can normalize components after parsing either individually or all at once using the provided `normalize` functions on the corresponding components.
+The normalizations provided are case normalization, percent-encoding normalization, and path segment normalization.

-However, when comparing components, percent encoding normalization is taken into consideration.
+However, when comparing components, percent-encoding normalization is taken into consideration.
 For example, if you were to compare the two paths `/my/path` and `/my/p%61th`, they would be considered equal by this crate.
 It is done similarly with respect to hashing as well.

 ## Query String

 This crate does not do query string parsing, it will simply make sure that it is a valid query string as defined by [[RFC3986, Section 3.4]](https://tools.ietf.org/html/rfc3986#section-3.4).
 You will need to use another crate (e.g. [queryst](https://github.com/rustless/queryst)) if you want it parsed.

-## TODO
- - Add support for percent-encoding and path normalizations.